wakatara/harsh/README.md

     You don't have any habits set up!
     Open the habits file and modify the habit list using a text editor.
     Then run `harsh ask` to start tracking
-    'harsh todo` will show you what you have ledt today.
+    'harsh todo` will show you what you have left to do today.
-    `harsh log` will show you a consistency graph over your efforts (trust me, it gets way cooler looking over time) Happy tracking!
+    `harsh log` will show you a nice consistency graph of your efforts (trust me, it gets way cooler looking over time) Happy tracking!
 I genuinely hope this helps you get better.
 ```

-Open habits in your text editor of choice, such as nano, vim, VS Code, Sublime, or emacs.
+Open the `habits` file in your text editor of choice (nano, vim, VS Code, Sublime, or emacs).

 You'll see an example file like this:
 ```